mattcoget/Final-Project/README.md

 ![screenshot of the dashboard](/static/img/dashboard.png)

 ## Organization
-In repositoy of project you find:
+In repository of project you find:

 - README.md
 - app.py